-The accompanying unaudited condensed consolidated financial statements, which include the accounts of the Company and its wholly owned subsidiary, CLSN Laboratories, Inc, have been prepared in accordance with generally accepted accounting principles in the United States (GAAP) for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. All intercompany balances and transactions have been eliminated in consolidation.
+The accompanying unaudited condensed consolidated financial statements, which include the accounts of the Company and its wholly owned subsidiary, CLSN Laboratories, Inc, have been prepared in accordance with generally accepted accounting principles in the United States (GAAP) for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. All significant intercompany balances and transactions have been eliminated in consolidation.
 Certain information and disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.

 In the opinion of management, all adjustments, consisting only of normal recurring accruals considered necessary for a fair presentation, have been included in the accompanying unaudited condensed consolidated financial statements.
-Operating results for the three and six-month periods ended June 30, 2019 are not necessarily indicative of the results that may be expected for any other interim period(s) or for any full year.
-For further information, refer to the financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2018 filed with the Securities and Exchange Commission (SEC) on March 29, 2019.
+Operating results for the three-month period March 31, 2020 and 2019 are not necessarily indicative of the results that may be expected for any other interim period(s) or for any full year.
+For further information, refer to the financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019 filed with the Securities and Exchange Commission (SEC) on March 25, 2020.

 The preparation of financial statements in conformity with GAAP requires management to make judgments, estimates, and assumptions that affect the amount reported in the Company's financial statements and accompanying notes.
 Actual results could differ materially from those estimates.
 Events and conditions arising subsequent to the most recent balance sheet date have been evaluated for their possible impact on the financial statements and accompanying notes.
-No events and conditions would give rise to any information that required accounting recognition or disclosure in the financial statements other than those arising in the ordinary course of business.
+With the recent introduction of the COVID-19 pandemic to the United States, the Company continues to monitor the impact of this pandemic on its financial condition and results of operations, along with the valuation of its long-term assets, intangible assets, and goodwill.
+The effect of this matter could potentially have an impact on the valuation of such assets in the future.
+The COVID-19 matter is discussed in more detail in Note 3 to the financial statements.